nag92/pdblib-matlab/README.md

 ### Usage

-Examples starting with `demo_` can be run from Matlab/GNU Octave.
+Examples starting with `demo_` can be run as examples.

-### Compatibility

 The codes are compatible with both Matlab and GNU Octave.

 ### License

+The Matlab/GNU Octave version of PbDlib is currently maintained by Sylvain Calinon, Idiap Research Institute.

 Copyright (c) 2015 Idiap Research Institute, http://idiap.ch/

-Maintained by Sylvain Calinon, http://calinon.ch/

 PbDlib is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 3 as